About Regeneration

 Investors

-• MEETS is an accelerator coalition in Seattle that has tackled the lack of incentives that building stakeholders (tenants, owners, and utility services) have to increase energy efficiency in buildings.
+• MEETS(link is external) is an accelerator coalition in Seattle that has tackled the lack of incentives that building stakeholders (tenants, owners, and utility services) have to increase energy efficiency in buildings.
 MEETS uses income from utilities to finance energy efficiency retrofits in tenant-occupied buildings, by bringing many stakeholders involved in retrofits to enter into an agreement with one another.
-For more information on the project, you can watch this video.
+For more information on the project, you can watch this video(link is external).

 Local Governments